 5. Run Maintenance tasks

-Your Mac will run more quickly and more smoothly on macOS Sonoma if you maintain it regularly, in the same way as your care will.
-Maintaining your Mac includes carrying out tasks like freeing up RAM, running macOS maintenance scripts, and repairing disk permissions.
+Your Mac will run more quickly and smoothly on macOS Sonoma if you maintain it regularly.
+This includes carrying out tasks like repairing disk permissions and reindexing Spotlight.
 You could do all those things manually, but it would be time-consuming and, well, not much fun.

-1. Open CleanMyMac X and navigate to Maintenance from the sidebar.
+1. Open CleanMyMac and navigate to Performance from the sidebar.

 6. Avoid Stage Manager